cltl/python-for-text-analysis/README.md

 are handed in on Tuesday, so we can check everything in time for Thursday where you will receive feedback and get the new assignment.

+In order to download a notebook about a Topic or an Assignment, please right click on the link in the schedule below and save the file in your course materials.

 | week | what     | when                   | preparation           | description |
 |------|----------|------------------------|-----------------------|-------------|
 |  44  | lecture  | 31-10-2016 11:00-12:45 | None                  | Introduction + start of topic 1 |